-In 2019, Americans held a balance of $148 billion in personal loans (source).
+In 2020, Americans held a balance of $323.5 billion in personal loans (source).
 Even a modest variation in interest rates could have a significant impact on the debt of American consumers.
-To illustrate, let’s assume that $148 billion balance has an average term of 36 months and a 13.5% APR.
-Dropping the average APR by only 3.5 percentage points to 10% would save Americans $3 billion a year.
+To illustrate, let’s assume that $323.5 billion balance has an average term of 36 months and a 13.5% APR.
+Dropping the average APR by only 3.5 percentage points to 10% would save Americans more than $19 billion in interest payments.

 One of the services SuperMoney provides is a multi-lender marketplace that includes leading lenders, such as SoFi, LendingClub, Avant, Prosper, and many more.
 These lenders compete for customers by returning prequalified offers in response to loan inquiries made on SuperMoney.
 Borrowers can then compare the offers and choose the one that best fits their needs.

 The data suggests that comparison shopping can save you more money than increasing your credit score by 100 points.